Writer. Filmmaker. Storyteller. Story Analyst

 Mirella is a multiple award-winning writer.
 She was twice awarded the Alfred P. Sloan Prize for her script "Seven Eternities," a one-hour television drama that revolves around the heady world of early psychedelic research.
 It was selected for a fellowship at 'Film Independent' in its Episodic Lab, sponsored by Netflix.
 Her feature screenplay made the "It List" of the Best unproduced scripts in 2018 in Canada.
-She has written, directed and produced films, most recently the short "Lady Electric."
-Mirella is fascinated by stories that feature multi-faceted, contrarian characters that operate at the intersection of fact and fiction.
+She has written, directed and produced films, most recently the short "Lady Electric," now playing on streaming service The Reel Women's Network.
+Mirella is fascinated by stories that feature multi-faceted, contrarian characters that hover over the intersection of fact and fiction.

 Mirella completed her MFA at NYU's Tisch School for the Arts in Dramatic Writing, and comes from a career in journalism and television news producing at some of the biggest global firms.
+She is currently a WGA associate member.
 Mirella is most interested in connecting to audiences with powerfully entertaining, intelligent content.

 "A UNIQUE AND DYNAMIC AUTHORIAL VOICE"